 In England, the lyric stays in spirit very close to our usual idea of the period: it often has a religious subject to it, and a charming, almost naive spirit of devotion, a wonderful sensitivity to the seasons and weather—followed by the concomitant bawdry and drinking songs and such.
 It’s a world that seems entirely to have been written out-of-doors, in bracing air.
 There are many anthologies: my two favorites are Middle English Lyrics, edited by Richard Hoffman and Maxwell Luria (Norton, 1974) and Middle English Lyrics: A Critical Anthology, by R.T.
 Davies (Northwestern, 1991).

 The weather in the Irish lyric is just a few degrees more biting chill: you can feel people pulling their cloaks close around them in the cold.
 And there is a sense of exposure in it—the bare land, the wind off the coast, rather than the warmth of the hearth.
 This, curiously, works to its advantage: it gives the Irish lyric its stark, commanding strength.
 A lyric such as “Scel em duib” is not a work of warmer climate: its huddled exalting is distinctly non-Mediterranean.
 Here too there are several good anthologies to choose from, James Carney’s Medieval Irish Lyrics (Dolmen, 1985) being my favorite.
 David Grene and Frank O’Connor’s Golden Treasury of Irish Poetry (Macmillan, 1967) and Gerard Murphy’s Early Irish Lyrics (Oxford, 1962, unfortunately not easy to find) have texts and graceful prose versions.
 Frank O’Connor, the short story writer and historian of Irish lit, includes some medieval lyrics in his collections, Kings, Lords and Commons and The Little Monasteries.
 The Nobel laureate Seamus Heaney has done a superb translation of Sweeney Astray, and includes a lovely essay on the Irish lyric in his collection of essays, Preoccupations (both from Faber).
+Most recently, Maurice Riordan has edited The Finest Music: An Anthology of Early Irish Lyrics (Faber, 2014), in which he nicely balances some of the best older versions (Flann O’Brien’s rendering of “Scel lem duib,” Eleanor Hull’s version of Grainne’s lullaby) with newer and lovely translations (no texts, alas) by a raft of the best contemporary Irish poets.

 In considering the poetry of the troubadours—the model and inspiration for so much of the love poetry that followed—you have to deal with the difficulties and distances Occitan poetry has to face in making it into English.
 The entire shape and movement of a troubadour lyric is based not just in the concision and rigor of Occitan and its distinctive verbal qualities, but the poem’s rhyming and stanzaic logic, making it extraordinarily difficult to render into English.
 Of the translators, Ezra Pound has famously come closest to bringing across the aural qualities of the verse; his versions are included, with much else, in the New Directions collection, Translations, and he has written about the period in his book The Spirit of Romance (New Directions, 2005).
 W.D.
 Snodgrass has made some lovely translations as well, and his and Pound’s versions are included in Lark in the Morning, edited by Robert Kehew (Chicago, 2005) which, with its Occitan texts included, makes it probably the best anthology I’ve run across.
 Paul Blackburn’s Proensa: An Anthology of Troubadour Poetry (New York Review Books, 1978) has no texts but interesting and adventurous translations.
 Songs of the Women Troubadours, translated by Matilda Tomaryn Bruckner, Laurie Shepherd and Sarah White (Garland, 1995) has texts but rather prosaic versions; the renderings in Frederick Goldin’s Lyrics of the Troubadours and Trouveres (Anchor Books, 1973), likewise, are a bit flat-footed but Goldin is one of the only sources in English for the trouveres, the troubadours’ northern French counterparts.
 The literature of the troubadours is vast—it’s a whole world you can spend years in, and it’s not a bad place to be.